Skip to content

 (2) Locational Proximity

 Following the principle of locational proximity is important when choosing a Day 1 CPT University.
 Since not every state has Day 1 CPT schools, many students may need to travel to a neighboring state for offline courses.
 For example, with no Day 1 CPT schools in Washington state, students residing there often look towards California for their education.
-Going to a school on the opposite coast, however, might raise USCIS suspicions, potentially increasing the likelihood of receiving a RFE.
+Going to a school on the opposite coast, however, might raise USCIS suspicions, potentially increasing the likelihood of receiving an RFE.

 There are, however, exceptions where the principle of locational proximity can be relaxed.
 These exceptions include: